pomerantsev/accented/packages/website/src/pages/docs/api.md

 ### `throttle`

-An object controlling when Accented will run its scans.
+An object controlling at what moments Accented will run its scans.

-### `throttle.wait`
+#### `throttle.wait`

 **Type:** number.

 **Default:** 1000.

-The delay (in milliseconds) after a mutation or after the last Accented scan.
+How long Accented must wait (in milliseconds) to run a scan after a mutation or after the previous scan (whichever finished last).

 If the page you’re scanning has a lot of nodes, scanning may take a noticeable time (~ a few hundred milliseconds),